-According to Advertising Age/TNS figures, Dove has been Unilever's highest-spending brand in the US for several years, with
+According to Advertising Age/Kantar figures, Dove has been Unilever's highest-spending brand in the US for several years, with

-measured media expenditure in 2011 of almost $188m, more than three times any other group brand, and representing more than a quarter of the group's total measured ad spend.
+measured media expenditure in 2013 of $195m, roughly three times any other group brand, and representing almost a quarter of the group's total measured ad spend.
 The brand's marketing, presented under the banner of Campaign

-for Real Beauty, and conceived by Ogilvy & Mather, has generated headlines and accolades around the world.
+for Real Beauty, and developed by multiple different offices Ogilvy & Mather, has generated headlines and accolades around the world.
 For the UK

 launch of Dove Body Firming in 2004, for example, Ogilvy recruited a group of real women with normal, non-supermodel shapes and persuaded them